William-g7/BC-Cancer-Event-Management-System/CLIENT-BRIEF-9.26.md

 The BC Cancer Foundation aims to address these challenges by implementing a system that:

 - **Automates and streamlines the invite list creation process**, reducing the reliance on manual steps and Excel.
-- **Improves data integration** between the invite lists and the CRM (Raiser's Edge), ensuring that data remains up-to-date and connected to donor profiles.
+- **Improves data integration** between the invite lists and the CRM system, ensuring that data remains up-to-date and connected to donor profiles.
 - **Introduces a feedback loop** that tracks donor interactions and helps avoid repeating tasks or sending redundant invitations.
 - **Provides better filtering and sorting tools** to ensure relevant donors are selected for specific events based on their location, interests, and previous interactions.
 - **Handles related accounts automatically**, ensuring that duplicate entries are removed without requiring manual exclusion by fundraisers.